eddyerburgh/notes/docs/computer-networking/modulation-and-multiplexing.md

 ## Introduction

-**Digital modulation** is the process of converting between digital bits and analog signals (such as continuously varying voltage) {% cite computer-networks -l 125 %}.
+**Digital modulation** is the process of converting between digital bits and analog signals (such as a continuously varying voltage) {% cite computer-networks -l 125 %}.

 Schemes that directly encode bits into signals result in **baseband transmission**, where the signal occupies frequencies from zero up to a maximum that depends on the signalling rate {% cite computer-networks -l 125 %}.